Adnuntius/documentation/other-useful-information/faq.md

 The basic ad tag loads an ad directly into an IFrame, is simpler all round and is supported by even the versions of Internet Explorer older than version 9.

-## Can we support ads loaded within an IFrame as well as loading directly into the publisher's page?
+## Can ads be loaded within an IFrame and directly into the publisher's page?

 Yes, we support both options.
 By default, ads are loaded inside an IFrame.
-If you would prefer to load an ad directly into the page, we can also do that for by ad unit, ad or layout.
+If you would prefer to load an ad directly into the page, we can also do that by ad unit, ad or layout.

 ## How many sizes can we run on an ad unit?